-Choosing between linear or tactile switches takes many things to consider, along with personal preference.
+Choosing between linear or tactile switches takes many considerations, along with personal preference.

-Generally, linear switches are quiet, smooth, and have quick activations that are absent on tactile models.
-While this delivers a remarkable experience when gaming, it may hurt your typing accuracy.
+Generally, linear switches are quiet and smooth and have quick activations absent on tactile models.
+While this delivers a remarkable gaming experience, it may hurt your typing accuracy.
 For this reason, it is a better option if you are a professional gamer looking for a competitive edge over opponents.

 Tactile switches, on the other hand, provide great responsive feedback that promises improved accuracy when typing.
-Although noisy, it doesn’t cause any considerable distraction, which makes it an ideal option for programmers and people who are just getting started with mechanical keyboards.
+Although noisy, it doesn’t cause considerable distraction, making it an ideal option for programmers and people just starting with mechanical keyboards.

 The perfect option for you will depend on your personal needs.
-Both tactile and linear switches are great options and can comfortably be used in public spaces.
+Tactile and linear switches are great options and can comfortably be used in public spaces.

 What are Mechanical Key Switches?